herrera-ignacio/cybersecurity-handbook/certs/security+/6/README.md

 Cryptograpy is the process of converting ordinary plain text into unintelligeble text and vice-verse.
 It is a method of storing and transmitting data in a particular form so that only those for whom it is intended can read and process it.

-> Kercheroff's principle states: "Only secrecy of the key provides security".
+> Kerckhoffs's principle states: "Only secrecy of the key provides security".

+> Kerkhoff's principle: A cryptosystem should be secure even if everything about the system, except the key, is public knowledge.

+> Shanonon's maxim: "One ought to design systems under the assumption that the enemy will immediately gain full familiarity with them".

 ### Symmetric Encryption